antarctica/bas-web-map-engine-v1/README.md

 * save the application WAR file as a GitLab build artefact
 * rebuild the *base* Packer template if the application source (`src/`) changes (except for SQL content)
 * rebuild the *app* Packer template if the SQL content or GoeServer data directory changes
+* update the Vagrant box metadata file for the *app* Packer template if it is rebuilt

+## Release procedure

+### At release

+For all releases:

+* create a release branch
+* if needed, build & push the Docker image
+* close release in `CHANGELOG.md`
+* update the `APP_RELEASE` variable in `.gitlab-ci.yml`

+Push changes, merge the release branch into master and tag with version

+The application will be automatically deployed into production using [Continuous Deployment](#continuous-deployment).

 ## Issue tracker